 I receive financial aid and have already submitted my Study Abroad Budget Form.
 What should I do now that my plans have changed?

 We have informed the Office of Financial Aid that no Brown students will be studying abroad in Spring 2021, and no further action is required from you at this time.
 If you have any questions, please contact [email protected].

 I was planning to study abroad with an approved program provider.
 What do I need to do to withdraw my application or defer to another semester?
 Can I receive a refund if I submitted a deposit?

-We have notified all approved and petition program providers (including direct enrollment programs) of Brown’s cancellation of study abroad for Fall 2020.
+We have notified all approved and petition program providers (including direct enrollment programs) of Brown’s cancellation of study abroad for Spring 2021.
 In addition, all students who were planning to study on an approved or petition program must contact their program provider or host university directly to officially withdraw their application or to defer it to a later semester.
 If you have submitted a deposit or other fees, please ask the provider directly if you can receive a refund or apply it to another semester.
 Please reach out to your Brown study abroad advisor if you need assistance with this process.